Abheek Singhi – Senior Partner & Managing Director Asia-Pacific Leader, Consumer and Retail Practice The Boston Consulting Group

 One Billion Literates Foundation (OBLF) aims at imparting English language literacy to underprivileged children enrolled in local language government run schools in Bangalore.
 OBLF currently teaches English through volunteer rural women and reaches 700 kids who are offered the program free of charge.
 OBLF’s approach is efficient and highly cost effective, as it currently costs Rs 3,000/child/year to deliver its intervention.
 The measures OBLF has implemented include an own syllabus designed for a fun way of learning.
 Furthermore a baseline assessment method which gauges the child’s level of English knowledge irrespective of age, thus ensuring that each kid gets a sound foundation by learning at her/his own pace and no child is left behind.
 OBLF has also begun to implement education apps on tablets and bring computer skills into the classroom.
 Additionally they are providing weekly in-house training for village coordinators.

-Charu is currently posted as IG Training, Telangana State Police Academy.
-She was previously posted as Director, Anti-Corruption Bureau, Telangana.
-Prior to that she was the IGP CID, for the state of Telangana and before that she was Secretary, Andhra Pradesh Public Service Commission, wherein she handled recruitment of Government employees across all government departments.
+She was earlier posted as IG Training, Telangana State, where she trained 12,000 constables across 28 police training academies.
+Before that she served as Director, Anti-Corruption Bureau, Telangana, handling the drive against corruption.
+Prior to that she was the IGP CID, for the state of Telangana wherein she was handling all kinds of crimes and before that she was Secretary, Andhra Pradesh Public Service Commission, wherein she handled recruitment of Government employees across all government departments.
 She had also been posted as DIG Anantapur range, consisting of Anantapur, Chittoor and Thirupati districts in Andhra Pradesh, handling extremely violent faction feuds, communalism and various issues in the region.
-An IPS officer of the 1996 batch, Charu has served as Asst Supt of police in Pulivendula, Cuddapah district, handling faction feuds, then as Asst Supt of police Eluru, West Godavari district, handling various kinds of crimes, then as OSD (Officer on special duty) in charge of anti-extremist operations in Medak district where she handled the issue of extremism and rehabilitation of surrendered cadres.
-She was posted as Commandant 1st Battalion Hyderabad and after that as Supt of Police Prakasam district where she worked with chenchu tribals in educating them about the ills of supporting extremists, bringing tribal social and economic issues into focus and showing them alternatives in life.
+An IPS officer of the 1996 batch, Charu served as Asst Supt of police in Pulivendula, Cuddapah district, handling faction feuds, then as Asst Supt of police Eluru, West Godavari district, handling various kinds of crimes, then as OSD (Officer on special duty) in charge of anti-extremist operations in Medak district where she handled the issue of extremism and rehabilitation of surrendered cadres.
+She was posted as Commandant 1st Battalion Hyderabad and after that as Supt of Police Prakasam district where she worked with chenchu tribals in educating them about the ills of supporting extremists, bringing tribal, social and economic issues into focus and showing them alternatives in life.
 She was also posted as Supt of Police, Intelligence Security Wing, and then as Supt of Police Nizamabad district.
 After that she went to the United Nations Mission in Kosovo in Europe, on deputation, for peacekeeping, in an area torn by conflict between Albanian Muslims and Christian Serbs, wherein she was handling the watch unit on Ramush Haradinaj, PM of Kosovo, who was being tried for war crimes.
 Subsequently on return, she was posted as Supt of Police Chittoor wherein, apart from law and order and crimes, she worked for restoration of property rights of HIV affected women and children, thrown out of their homes.
 On being posted to Mehbubnagar as Supt of Police, she worked with the chenchu tribals and the fishermen on the river belt.
 Her community policing initiatives ensured that all the members of the extremist dalams surrendered with their weapons and extremism was rooted out of the district after 2 decades.
 When she was posted as Joint Director Anti Corruption Bureau her focus shifted to the fight against corruption.
 Thereafter she went as SP East Godavari to conduct the 2009 general elections, and then was posted as Deputy Director Andhra Pradesh Police Academy, where she trained over 1500 Sub Inspectors.
 She graduated in English Literature, History and Political Science from St. Francis College for Women in Hyderabad and did her post graduation in Political Science from Hyderabad Central University.
 Both her younger sisters are Spiritual Consultants and Charu believes that a spiritual foundation makes relationships and life beautiful.
 She is a Fellow of the 4Sight Class of Ananta Aspen’s Kamalnayan Bajaj Fellowship and member of Aspen Global Leadership Network.

 Leadership project/venture: Life Skills Module